Brand Ambassador at Sterling College | CampusReel

 Through this flexible, part-time role you will help current high school students feel more confident in their college search and selection process, work closely with one of education’s most exciting tech startups, and earn a little extra income.

 This opportunity is an on-campus student job open to all current Sterling College students.
-This work can be completed remotely, but you should have access to campus and the surrounding area in Craftsbury Common, VT.
+This work can be completed remotely, but you should have access to campus and the surrounding area in Sterling, KS.